 - Small bowel healing.
 C-diff doesn’t affect the colon only.
 It has been associated with significant damage to the small intestine, leading to leaky gut.
 Dr. Morstein therefore also helps her patients strengthen the lining of the small intestine for some months, continuing even after the stools are back to normal.
 She believes this is a vital component to fully heal patients with post–C. difficile diarrhea.
 You can find a treatment protocol for healing the small intestine and leaky gut here.

-In addition to the 2-month protocol above, Dr. Morstein addresses the patient’s basic diet to remove irritating, pro-inflammatory, unhealthy foods.
-She also recommends lifestyle treatments, such as getting good sleep and maintaining more peace of mind in stressful situations.
+Along with recommending the two-month protocol above, Dr. Morstein addresses C-diff natural remedies such as the patient’s basic diet to remove irritating, pro-inflammatory, unhealthy foods.
+She also recommends lifestyle treatments—getting good sleep every night, for example, and maintaining more peace of mind in stressful situations.
 In addition, she recommends a good multivitamin and a fish oil supplement.
-With these natural remedies for C-diff, you can beat this nasty bug once and for all.
+With these home remedies for C-diff, you can beat this nasty bug once and for all.

-This article was originally published in 2013, and is regularly reviewed and updated.
+Originally published in 2013, this article is regularly updated.